 The Oxford Tolkien Society, or Taruithorn (Tolkien's elvish name for Oxford), is a student-run society within the University of Oxford.
 Founded in 1990 by Sarah Wells (née Sturch), our main purpose is to further interest and enjoyment in the life and works of the late Professor J.R.R.
 Tolkien, C.B.E., all while having fun (and plenty of free cake!).
-In 2015, we will be celebrating our 25th Anniversary (See here for details).
+See our Facebook page!

 During term, we meet every Friday, usually in Christ Church.
 Our meetings take a variety of forms, but all are fun and sociable and include food provided by our Lembas Reps.
 The current termcard has more information on our planned meetings.
 Common events include:

 Anybody is welcome to attend our meetings, although several are members-only and those attending on a weekly basis are encouraged to sign up as a member of the society.
 Current membership rates are £8 for the first year, and £13 per year after that, and most of this money goes towards the food which is provided at each meeting and other running costs of the society.

 One question we are frequently asked is how big a fan you need to be to attend society meetings - the answer is that everyone is welcome, from those who have read the Silmarillion multiple times, to those who have just seen the films, or maybe only have a budding interest in the works of J.R.R.
 Tolkien.
 Taruithorn has no entry requirements: we simply want people to come along and have fun - if you happen to learn something new about Tolkien along the way, all the better!

 The running of the society is organised by the committee, a list of whom can be found with contact details here.The committee is elected by the society at the AGM every Hilary, and all members of the society are invited to come and exercise their democratic right and have their say on the running of the society.